 Hari Han in How Organizations Develop Activists: Civic Associations And Leadership In The 21st Century identifies three theories of change from her research: lone wolves, mobilizing, organizing.
 Loan wolves use advocacy strategies that do not require them to engage with others.
 They build power by becoming an accurate source of information and expertise.
 Mobilizers aim to maximise the number of people involved that already have some latent interest, without developing their capacity for further civic action.
 Mobilizers build power by focusing on transactional outcomes such a growing the organisation’s membership.
 Organizers invest in developing the skills and knowledge of people to engage with others and become leaders.
 Organizers build power by transforming the motivations and capacities of their members to cultivate greater activism.

 Paul Engler during the US training institute Momentum’s online webinars describes some ToCs.
 These are organised under the categories of the ‘inside and outside game’.
 This is also known as the ‘inside and outside strategy’, which I will look at in another post.
 The inside game is known as transactional and the outside as transformational.
 Transactional politics is the steady accumulation of small victories.
 Transformation change occurs in more dramatically punctuated cycles that focus on changing broad public opinion, rather than securing a series of incremental gains .
-The inside game ToC’s is beyond the scope of this post.
 Under the inside game, there is: lobbying approach, politicians, services approach.
 Under the outside game, there is: structure approach, momentum approach, pre-figurative, hybrid – Momentum Driven Organising .
 In their book This is an Uprising: How Nonviolent Revolt is Shapring the Twenty-First Century, the Engler brothers also discuss the structure tradition, the mobilising of movements and momentum driven organising.

-For Engler and Carlos Saavedra from Momentum (US), the structure approach is union and community organising that creates organisational structures that can mobilise large numbers of people for demonstrations.
+For Paul Engler and Carlos Saavedra from Momentum (US), the structure approach is union and community organising that creates organisational structures that can mobilise large numbers of people for demonstrations.
 They describe how organizing is about relational work, one on one meetings, to find the leaders in the workplace or community.
-Also, look for the people that have followers so they are already followers.
+Also, look to recruit people that have followers.
 The second part of the structure tradition is deep leadership development.
 They quote the American Civil Rights Movement leader Ella Baker and her work to develop indigenous leadership.
 The third element is the use of large targeted actions to put pressure on those that can give the campaign what it is demanding.
 They describe the structure approach as very institutionalised .

 The momentum tradition developed from the 1970s Clamshell Alliance and has been used by several campaigns and social movements.
 It used consensus-based decision making to create loose structures to create huge action, e.g. the Occupy movement.
 It uses momentum through militant or escalating nonviolent action.
 This results in moments of the whirlwind – “a dramatic public event or series of events that sets off a flurry of activity, and that this activity quickly spreads beyond the institutional control of any one organisation.
 It inspires a rash of decentralised action, drawing in people previously unconnected to established movement groups.”

 Momentum-driven organizing can best be summaries from the quote below from the book.
-There will be a future post to unpack this concept.
-Until then, these posts on the book are useful:
+These posts on the book are useful:

 “Momentum-driven organizing uses the tools of civil resistance to consciously spark, amplify, and harness mass protest.
 It highlights the importance of hybrid organizations, such as Otpor and SCLC, which can build decentralized networks to sustain protest mobilizations through multiple waves of activity.
 It goes beyond transactional goals by also advancing a transformational agenda, and it wins by swaying public opinion and pulling pillars of support.
 It is attentive to the symbolic properties of campaigns, showing how these can sometimes be just as important as instrumental demands, if not more so.
 It uses disruption, sacrifice, and escalation to build tension and bring overlooked issues into the public spotlight.
 It aspires, at its peak, to create moments of the whirlwind, when outbreaks of decentralized action extend far beyond the institutional limits of any one organization.
 It is willing to polarize public opinion and risk controversy with bold protests, but it maintains nonviolent discipline to ensure that it does not undermine broad-based support for its cause.
 And it is conscious of the need to work with other organizing traditions in order to institutionalize gains and foster alternative communities that can sustain resistance over the long term.”